 Examining your living space can feel overwhelming, so take it on in chunks.
 This aging in place guide from Common Sense Home can help you with the many details worth considering.

-It’s important to stay connected and supported throughout your senior years, and aging in community can do just that.
+It’s important to stay connected and supported throughout your senior years.
 Give some thought to what that will mean for you, and how you can stay healthiest and happiest.
 With a little help from those around you, you can thrive throughout your golden years.

 *Image courtesy of Unsplash